johowoo/FitnessAPP/README.md

 ## To be done
 ### bugs to be fixed

-* refresh addable after clicking "finish"
+* refresh addable icons after adding to currentWorkout/ clicking "finish"
-* white header when clicking back in stackNavigator
 * sets of cardio
 * transparency in PhotoModal

 ### new functions
 * editable library
+* different UI in EditLibrary and CustomWorkout
 * add button in custom workout
 * change ranks in currentWorkout
 * select month & year in calendar //calendar
-* back to today in calendar   //calender
+* back to today in calendar   //calendar
 * finish & congrats page
 * dropdown -> selection & input
 * slide effects in swiping pics